oscarvantol/oscarvantol.nl/oscarvantol.nl/content/blogs/github-to-azure-openid-connect.md

 ---
 draft: true
-title: The way you should Deploy to Azure from GitHub Deploying to Azure with GitHub Actions, no password required
+title: Deploying to Azure from GitHub Actions, no passwords required!

 ---

 I work a lot with Azure and Azure DevOps and just for the record, I still love Azure DevOps!
-Even though I don't think Azure DevOps will suddenly dissapear.
+Even though I don't think Azure DevOps will suddenly disappear.
 I do think the future is in GitHub.
 I was asked to host a workshop for a group of professionals that work for an ISV about GitHub and Azure.
 This made me do a lot of comparisons between Azure DevOps and GitHub from the non open source perspective.
 One of the topics really made me want to write a post, maybe I'm a bit special to get excited about this but I just love the GitHub OIDC option to deploy to Azure.

 ## Deploying to Azure

 Lets say you want to build an app and deploy it to Azure with GitHub Actions.
 There are multiple ways to do that, from an Azure DevOps perspective you might be used to setup a Service Connection to your Azure Subscription or maybe to a resource group.
-In GitHub there is a similar construction to do this, you can create a service principle and generate a secret in Azure and copy the nescesary context over to the GitHub repository's secrets.
+In GitHub there is a similar construction to do this, you can create a service principle and generate a secret in Azure and copy the necessary context over to the GitHub repository's secrets.
 Some of the drawbacks of having an actual password like secret are that you need to pass the secret around, it can be used from everywhere and that the secret expires.

 ## The proper way